Abanoub-Asaad/ReactNative/README.md

-# React Native tasks and small projects.
+# React Native tasks and mini-projects.